mmarkdown/mmark/Syntax.md

    * value - draft name or RFC number
    * stream - `IETF` (default), `IAB`, `IRTF` or `independent`.
    * status - `standard`, `informational`, `experimental`, `bcp`, `fyi`, or `full-standard`.
-* ipr - usually just set `trust200902`
+* ipr - usually just set `trust200902`.
-* area - usually just `Internet`
+* area - usually just `Internet`.
-* workgroup - the workgroup the document is created for
+* workgroup - the workgroup the document is created for.
-* keyword - array with keywords (optional)
+* keyword - array with keywords (optional).
 * author(s) - define all the authors.
 * date - the date for this I-D/RFC.